ZoiDiama/My-tidytuesday-projects/README.md

 ### Week 46 | Diwali Sales Data

-The data this week comes from sales data for a retail store during the Diwali festival period in India.The graph was prepared with ggplot but the final editing was completed in Figma.
+The data this week comes from sales data for a retail store during the Diwali festival period in India.The graph was prepared with ggplot while the final editing was completed in Figma.

 Check the code [here](https://github.com/ZoiDiama/My-tidytuesday-projects/blob/19fcb485eabf89799b0f6dcf633dc368ec0dfc24/Code/2023/Week_46#L1-L110)